nodatime/nodatime/src/docs/userguide/markdown/tzdb.md

+---
+layout: userguide
-Updating the time zone database
+title: Updating the time zone database
+category: library
+---

 Noda Time comes with a version of the
 [tz database](http://www.iana.org/time-zones) (also known as the IANA Time Zone